wimpysworld/deb-get/CONTRIBUTING.md

 * **Packages that install directly from the official Debian or Ubuntu apt archives will not be accepted**.
 * **Packages that replace components in the hardware enablement stack (HWE) such as the Linux kernel and Mesa will not be accepted**.

+If you found a package that fits the criteria above, have checked that it does not already have a pending request and has not previously been declined, please [open an issue](https://github.com/wimpysworld/deb-get/issues/new) following the template for requesting a new app.

 ## Creating the function
+**Before [opening a pull request](https://github.com/wimpysworld/deb-get/pulls) to add a new package, make sure an [issue is already open](https://github.com/wimpysworld/deb-get/issues) for it**. **This helps keep things organized**.

 Create a function in `deb-get` that is named `deb_<the-package-name>` where `<the-package-name>` is the `Package:` name shown using `apt show`.
 The `deb_` prefix is required so `deb-get` can dynamically build the list of available software.

 The fields defined in the functions are the following: